 CPM’s message storage functionality supports a metadata model that consists of three distinct parts:

-A set of metadata flags (i.e. system flags and keywords) that are associated with message objects, file transfer history objects and standalone Media Objects.
+A set of metadata flags (i.e. system flags and keywords) that are associated with folder objects (i.e. mailboxes), message objects, file transfer history objects and standalone Media Objects.
 These flags indicate additional state information about the stored object, and